jeniok12/golang-tdd-example/README.md

                 at: [handlers_test.go:40]
 ```

-As expected the test failing because we don't call `QuoteGenerator.Generate` in our code.
+As expected the test failed because we didn't call `QuoteGenerator.Generate` in our code.
 Let's fix it.

 ```golang
 // handlers.go